alexschwantes/testcafe-browser-provider-selenium/README.md

 * `SELENIUM_MAX_TRIES` - (optional) Max tries of opening browser.
 Default is 1.
 * `SELENIUM_RETRY_INTERVAL` - (optional) Interval between retries of opening browser.
 Default is 5,000 milliseconds.
 * `SELENIUM_PROXY` - (optional) Sets the URL of the proxy to use for the WebDriver's HTTP connections.
+* `SELENIUM_RESIZE_OFFSET_HEIGHT` - (optional) add this offset to the height of the screen when resizing the window.

+## Notes

+### Screenshots

+If you experience problems, where [`t.takeScreenshot`](https://testcafe.io/documentation/402675/reference/test-api/testcontroller/takescreenshot) produces screenshots, that dont have exactly the height as set using `t.resizeWindow` you might want to check the `SELENIUM_RESIZE_OFFSET_HEIGHT` enviornment variable.

 ## Author
 Alex Schwantes